2 Easy Plugins to Create a WooCommerce Hidden Store

 Once you have done this, you should add your WooCommerce products in the usual way.
 You can also create the public pages of your website (if you’re having one) such as Home, About and Contact.

 Once you’ve done that, you’re ready to hide products and transform your website into a hidden WooCommerce store.

 2. Decide which WooCommerce hidden store plugin to use

 First, you need to decide which of the plugins described in this tutorial to use for your WooCommerce hidden store.
-Read these 2 lists and then skip to the method that best applies to you.
+Read the 2 lists below and then skip to the method that best applies to you.
 Or to make it easier, take our quick quiz!

 - Want to hide your whole WooCommerce store?